PeterDrake/liber_pythonis/level_i/markdown/print_each_character_of_string.md

-# Spell: Print Each Character of a String
+# Spell: Print Each Character of String

 ## Incantation